yxqd/luban/docs/helloworld.rst

 A server will be running to serve your web application, and a browser will be started to show the webpage.

+Congratulations!!!
+You have created your first luban user interface!

 Modify the interface
 ====================